 You may have noticed that Amsterdam is a bit cramped.
 People on the sidewalks and in bike lanes are crammed shoulder to shoulder, and the houses are no different.
 You’ll find narrow Amsterdam canal houses packed in tightly all over the city, especially in the canal belt and the old city centre.

 When the city saw a growth spurt after the economic boom of the seventeenth century, narrow houses meant more people could squeeze into the city’s limited space.
 But a few of these houses are so narrow you’ll have to see them to believe it.

 Here’s everything you need to know to track down the narrowest houses in Amsterdam — plus a few details to impress your friends.

 The narrowest house in Amsterdam: Oude Hougestrat 22

-Of the three skinniest houses in Amsterdam, the one holding the record measures in at just 2.2 metres wide (Americans, that’s about the length of six wine bottles).
+Of the three skinniest houses in Amsterdam, the one holding the record for the narrowest of them all measures in at just 2.2 metres in width.
+(Americans, that’s about the length of six wine bottles.)

 If you’ve been to Amsterdam’s Red Light District, you’ve likely passed by the narrowest house in Amsterdam without even noticing.
 It stands bashfully between the gateway to the Walloon Church and the historic East Indies House.
 With its red-brick facade and traditional spout gable, it looks like any other Amsterdam canal house — only miniature.

 The municipality of Amsterdam purchased the small plot of land for this particularly narrow house in 1738.
 It was first leased to a clockmaker in 1742, as a single-story building (with ridiculously high ceilings.)
 Over the years, the building went from a workshop to a three-story home.
-Eventually, the skinny building became a storefront for small businesses, like a jewellery store and flower shop.
+Eventually, Amsterdam’s narrowest house became a storefront for small businesses, like a jewellery store and flower shop.

 📍 Where to find it: Oude Hoogstraat 22, Amsterdam